Healthplan Spain

 Can a Creditor or Debt Collector Find Me If I Move to Spain?

 Many UK creditors have reciprocal agreements in place with similar agencies in Europe.
-Also, many larger businesses with a presence in the UK and Europe may have the resources at their disposal to track you down and demand repayment of any outstanding debts.
+Also, many larger businesses with a presence in both the UK and Europe may have the resources at their disposal to track you down and demand repayment of any outstanding debts.

 Whether this happens or not will depend on the size of the debt and whether it is financially viable for the creditor to pursue the case.